mttwchtr/Backend-Development-Notes/README.md

 > Creating web services is what Node.js was made for, and that's still the dominant use case for it. - s4

 **event-driven programming**
-> The core philosophy behind Node is that of event-driven programming.What that means for you, the programmer, is that you have to understand what events are available to you and how to respond to them.
+> The core philosophy behind Node is that of event-driven programming.
+What that means for you, the programmer, is that you have to understand what events are available to you and how to respond to them.
 Many people are introduced to event-driven programming by implementing a user interface: the user clicks on something, and you handle the “click event.” - s3

 **the app is the web server**
 > If you’ve ever built a static HTML website before, or are coming from a PHP or ASP background, you’re probably used to the idea of the web server (Apache or IIS, for example) serving your static files so that a browser can view them over the network.
 Node offers a different paradigm than that of a traditional web server: the app that you write is the web server.
 Node simply provides the framework for you to build a web server.- s3